 Armstrong Teasdale’s security clearance lawyers help trustworthy individuals when their security clearances are denied, revoked or at risk.
 To learn more about how our security clearance lawyers can help you defend your security clearance, please read below and contact our practice area leaders Brian Kaveney and Tod Stephens, ISP®.

-I just received a sealed envelope containing a government letter about denying my security clearance.
+I just received a sealed envelope or a secure email containing a government letter about denying my security clearance.
 What should I do first?

 No matter which government agency or office sent you the letter, there are three important first steps you should take:

 - Read the entire letter carefully, paying special attention to the allegations against you.
 Note any allegation that is false, misleading or out of date.
 Highlight any deadlines or due dates in the letter and mark your calendar.

 - Write down the date you received the letter.
 If you signed a receipt for the letter, keep a copy of the receipt.

 - Contact a security clearance lawyer to help defend your security clearance and demonstrate your trustworthiness to the government.
 The experienced security clearance lawyers at Armstrong Teasdale can help you complete an initial assessment of your case free of charge.
 Call or email our practice area leader Brian Kaveney (1.800.243.5070 ext.
 7685, [email protected]).